-High on Doi Suthep mountain sits Wat Phra That Doi Suthep, a magnificent temple draped in gold also known as Doi Suthep Temple, the most sacred temple in northern Thailand and one of the most important Buddhist temple in Chiang Mai Province.
+Perched high on Mount Doi Suthep is Wat Phra That Doi Suthep, a magnificent temple draped in gold, also known as Doi Suthep Temple, the holiest temple in northern Thailand and one of the most important Buddhist temples in Chiang Mai Province.
 Wat means temple in Thai.

 Doi Suthep Temple during the Day

 On Top of Doi Suthep

 To reach the top of Wat Doi Suthep Temple, you must climb the 306 elegant steps of the Naga Staircase.
 There is also a funicular cable car to take you to the top, and the fare is 20 baht.
 Nagas are dragon-like deities in Hindu and Buddhist mythology, and these sacred serpents run the length of the staircase, guarding the gates to the entrance.
 Although they may seem daunting at first, the foliage-covered steps and their guardians are truly one of the highlights of the visit.